Email FacebookTwitterMenu burgerClose thin

 How Much Does an Estate Planning Attorney Cost?

 Law firms have a reputation for being expensive, and for good reason.
-The services of an estate planning attorney are heavily specialized, which means years of schooling and experience is required.
-Even if your total costs end up being high, you can at least rest easy knowing your family and estate are in good hands.
+The services of an estate planning attorney are heavily specialized, which means years of schooling and experience are required.
+Even if your total costs are high, you can at least rest easy knowing your family and estate are in good hands.

-When you meet with an estate planning attorney, they will typically lay out their fees immediately.
+When you meet with an estate planning attorney, they will typically share their fees immediately.
 Estate planning costs can take various forms and combinations, including initial meeting fees, hourly fees and fixed fees.
 In most cases, the more time your attorney spends on your estate, the more you pay.

 Fees and rates will range from attorney to attorney and state to state.
 Firms often charge a starting fee for the initial consultation, which typically lasts about an hour.
-This time is so you can review your estate planning needs together and ask any questions you may have about the process..
+This time is to review your estate planning needs together and ask any questions you may have about the process.
 If possible, request a quote before your meeting so you can prepare your notes and have time to compare rates between attorneys.

 Depending on how early in life you start, there will likely be longer-term maintenance fees.
 For example, let’s say you and your spouse decide to work with a lawyer at age 68.
 If your spouse passes away at 75, you will probably need to readjust your estate planning strategy significantly.
-The same will also be true if you, say, gain another grandchild.
+The same will also be true for other life events, such as the birth of another grandchild.

 How to Find an Estate Planning Attorney